SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Important: You must install a plugin into *Le Mans Ultimate* plugins directory ([LMU]\Plugins\) for the telemetry interface and the pitstop mode to work.
 You can find the plugin in the *Utilities\3rd Part\rf2_sm_tools_3.7.14.2.zip*.
 Take a look [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation-of-telemetry-providers) for installation instructions.

+### Disclaimer

+The *Le Mans Ultimate* game is under heavy development by the studio at the time of this writing.
+It is marketed as early access and many things are still not working.
+This also affects the data API and the integration with Simulator Controller.
+For example, pitstop settings handling is not supported yet and there are problems with driver names and car model names.
+I will continiously improve on that as far as there are improvements on the side of the *Le Mans Ultimate* data API.

 ### Mode *Pitstop*

 Similar to the pitstop mode the plugin for *Assetto Corsa Competizione*, you can control most of the pitstop settings of *Le Mans Ultimate*.